TensorSocket: Shared Data Loading for Deep Learning Training: Introduction

 The process of training a deep learning (DL) model is computationally expensive, mandating the use of powerful accelerators such as GPUs to match the computational needs.
 However, while the core of the training process can naturally be accelerated this way for many DL models, some training pipelines feature computationally expensive data pre-processing operations such as augmentation and decoding \cite{cubuk2019autoaugment}.
 Such operations often cause bottlenecks on the host-, or input-side of the training pipeline, where the dominating processing unit is still the CPU \cite{cachew, isenko}.

 Compute offerings of cloud providers are popular for addressing the computational needs of deep learning training thanks to their on-demand availability.
 On the other hand, the range of CPU-to-GPU configurations is rather limited, as shown in \Cref{fig:vcpu_gpu_ratio}.
 Furthermore, an instance with a high vCPU to GPU ratio can cost up to $16$ times as much as an instance with minimal vCPU count with the same GPU \cite{aws_ratio}.
 This high trade-off for the need for more CPU availability, combined with the wide range of DL workloads and their differing computational requirements, lead to several bottlenecks \cite{tf.data, mohan2021analyzing, 10.1145/3592980.3595314}.
 Specifically, DL training processes that are bottlenecked by their input processing render expensive high-performance accelerators underutilized \cite{microsoftDLClusterStudy, alibabaStudyGPU}.
 In turn, this wastes both CPU and GPU resources.
 Underutilization of cloud resources is financially wasteful for everyone as compute that has been paid for is not used effectively.
-Furthermore, it creates an unsustainable carbon footprint in order to address the demand for AI \cite{carbonIntensity, greenai, StrubellGM19, googleCarbon, carbontracker}.
+Furthermore, it creates an unsustainable carbon footprint in order to address the demand for AI \cite{carbonIntensity, greenai, StrubellGM19, googleCarbon, carbontracker, hypesustainability}.

 In practice, it is common to train several models to accomplish a task.
-The feasibility of DL models heavily depends on finding a model architecture (neural architecture search) or set of parameters (hyper-parameter tuning) that responds well to the data.
+The feasibility of DL models heavily depends on finding a model architecture (neural architecture search) or a set of parameters (hyper-parameter tuning) that responds well to the data.
 This results in model training scenarios that exhibit shared tasks, especially in their input pipelines.

 There has been recent work that has proposed ways to leverage such shared tasks \cite{mohan2021analyzing, audibert2023tf, 234827, xuDeepLearningDataloader2022} and effectively demonstrated the premise of sharing.
-On the other hand, these works either focus on the cloud-scale, paying less attention to the finer-grained cooperation across training processes on the same server, or put a heavy burden on the CPU resources, essentially locking the CPU into being a data feeder for a hardware accelerator instead of facilitating efficient resource utilization.
+On the other hand, these works either focus on the cloud scale, paying less attention to the finer-grained cooperation across training processes on the same server, or put a heavy burden on the CPU resources, essentially locking the CPU into being a data feeder for a hardware accelerator instead of facilitating efficient resource utilization.